 The uncontested divorce lawyer will help you to work through it all without requiring a court appearance.
 An uncontested divorce means you and your spouse will come to an agreement eventually.
 Typically, you’ll discuss the relevant issues and work together to reach agreement.
 This is where the uncontested divorce lawyer will help you and provide the support and guidance you need.

-How Your Uncontested Divorce Impacts Your Inheritance
+How Uncontested Divorce Impacts Your Inheritance

 The State of Georgia considers an inheritance to be separate property in a divorce.
 In contrast, marital property is subject to equitable division.
 The separate property includes any assets acquired prior to the marriage.
 Also, it includes assets acquired during the marriage from a third-party gift or inheritance.
 This means, your inheritance will be safe as long as it isn’t in your husband’s name.

 An uncontested divorce lawyer will help you take a close look at any inheritance you have received and help you to fill out the paperwork carefully.
 So, you keep these gifts without having to divide them.
 Because the divorce is uncontested, you typically will not need to make a court appearance.
 Finally, once you and your spouse agree, your attorney will work closely with you to draft a comprehensive settlement agreement.
 It will contain all the terms agreed to by both parties, along with the documents necessary to complete the divorce.
 You will both need to approve and sign the documents.
 Next, your uncontested divorce attorney will file the documents with the court.
-Finally, your attorney will obtain the final judgement and decree of divorce.
+Finally, your attorney will obtain the final judgment and decree of divorce.

 What to Expect from an Uncontested Divorce